unccd/Prais4-reporting-manual/SO1.md

-# 1. Strategic objective 1: To improve the condition of affected ecosystems, combat desertification/ land degradation, promote sustainable land management and contribute to land degradation neutrality
+# 1.Strategic objective 1: To improve the condition of affected ecosystems, combat desertification/ land degradation, promote sustainable land management and contribute to land degradation neutrality

 ## 1.1.
 SO 1-1 – Trends in land cover